flemton/flemton/README.md

 </h3>

 <h1>About Me! 😎</h1>
-I am a Full-Stack Developer student currently enrolled at Microverse, a remote software development school that enables developers from all over the world to pair-program and build projects together and I love solving problems!
+I am a Full-Stack Developer student currently enrolled at Microverse.
+This remote software development school enables developers from all over the world to pair-program and build projects together and I love solving problems!

 Some of my achievements are:
-I successfully completed a contracts on Upwork for building RESTful APIs with Python Flask for clients to satisfaction, tested codes, reviewed pull requests (code) and fixed bugs for contracted clients.
+I successfully completed contracts on Upwork for building RESTful APIs with Python Flask for clients to satisfaction, tested codes, reviewed pull requests (code), and fixed bugs for contracted clients.
 I helped build an App for a client with my teammates at Gallimore Software that is currently on the Apple App Store and I am pumped to do even more going forward.

-I have a strong background from Microverse and my past hands-on experiences in both front-end and back-end development using technologies such as React, Redux, React Native, Angular, Python, MySQL and SQL Server.
+I have a strong background from Microverse and past hands-on experiences in both front-end and back-end development using technologies such as React, Redux, React Native, Angular, Python, MySQL, and SQL Server.

 My Stack:
 Front-End: HTLM5, CSS3, JavaScript, React, React-Native, Redux, Angular